 As such, before purchasing your unit, it is imperative that you ask for a copy of the condo corporation’s insurance agreement.
 That way you are aware of your responsibilities and the amount you need to pay for any deductibles.

-In addition, when meeting with a broker, bring a copy of your condo’s bylaws and master policy.
+In addition, when meeting with an Ontario insurance broker, bring a copy of your condo corporation’s bylaws and master policy.
 This will help in the underwriting process and will ensure that you get the right level of protection.